litmuschaos/v1-litmus-docs/docs/node-poweroff.md

 ## Details

--   Causes chaos to disrupt state of node by restarting it.
+-   Causes chaos to disrupt state of node by powering it off.
 -   Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod

 ## Integrations

--   Node Restart can be effected using the chaos library: `litmus`.
+-   Node Poweroff can be effected using the chaos library: `litmus`.

 ## Steps to Execute the Chaos Experiment